Heather Dubrow’s Marriage: Is Her Marriage Really In Trouble After ‘RHOC’?

 Heather Dubrow announced last week that she was leaving The Real Housewives of Orange County after being on the show for five seasons.
 Heather had expressed disappointment in the way things were going on the show, including the behavior of some of the women.
-Dubrow broke down during the previous season of the show, because of the way Kelly Dodd was speaking to the ladies.
-It was clear that Heather Dubrow had no interest in filming with the new housewife and she was ready to leave everything behind.
+Dubrow broke down during the previous season of the show because of the way Kelly Dodd was speaking to the ladies.
+It was clear that Heather Dubrow had no interest in filming with the new housewife and was ready to leave everything behind.
 And now, sources say that the reason why she’s leaving actually has to do with her husband, not her co-stars.

 According to a new Radar Online report, Heather Dubrow is now being accused of leaving the show because she’s having marital troubles with her husband, Terry Dubrow.
 A source has reportedly spoken out about the couple, saying that the show was causing too much stress on them as her husband was also filming another show, Botched.
 While The Real Housewives of Orange County had been a great success for them, a source reveals that Heather is leaving the success behind for her husband and four children.